friflo/Friflo.Json.Fliox/README.md

 # Unit test / Performance

-The current result of the unit test are available at [Github actions](actions).
+The current result of the unit test are available as CI tests at [Github actions](https://github.com/friflo/Friflo.Json.Burst/actions).

 The project is using [NUnit](https://nunit.org/) for unit testing.
 Execute them locally by running:
 ```